RossDarker/A5-A6X-Blobs-Dumper/README.txt

 Bash scripts and this readme by RossDarker rossdark3r@gmail.com

-Thanks to dayt0n for Odysseus.
+Thanks to dayt0n and xerub for Odysseus.
 Thanks to s0uthwest, encounter and tihmstar for TSSChecker.
 Thanks to pod2g, tom3q, planetbeing, geohot and posixninja for iRecovery.
+Thanks to sha106b for the tip on getting irecovery working on Mojave.